Deep Reinforcement Learning for FlipIt Security Game: Conclusion

 \section{Conclusion}

 Cyber and real-world security threats often present incomplete or imperfect state information.
-We believe our framework is well equipped to handle the noisy information and to learn the optimal counter-strategy and adapt to different classes of opponents for the game FlipIt, even under partial observability.
+We believe our framework is well equipped to handle the noisy information and to learn an efficient counter-strategy against different classes of opponents for the game \nf{FlipIt}, even under partial observability, regardless of the number of opponents.
 Such strategies can be applied to optimally schedule key changes to network security amongst many other potential applications.
-We intend on pursuing this project to analyze the use of reinforcement learning in different variants of the game, including larger action-spaced games and games with probabilistic moves.
-We would also like to adapt our model to prevent the DQN from dropping out of the game when playing against any AA.
-Furthermore, in our current $n$-player setting, each agent is individually competing against all other agents.
-Instead of players, we would like to include teams of players and use our model to find and learn different strategies designed to allow agents from a same team to cooperate and coordinate in order to outplay the opposing player or team.
+Furthermore, we extended the game to larger action-spaced \nf{FlipIt}, where the additional lower cost action \nf{check} was introduced, allowing agents to obtain useful feedback regarding the current state of the game and to plan future moves accordingly.
+Finally, we made our source code publicly available for reproducibility purposes and to encourage researchers to further investigate adaptive strategies in \nf{FlipIt} and its variants.